chibisafe/guides/docs/installation/running-with-docker-npm.md

 Before running chibisafe make sure you install docker and docker-compose.
 Please refer to the [official Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.

-You will need to setup Nginx Proxy Manager as well, on port 80, 443 and 81.
+You will need to set up Nginx Proxy Manager as well, on port 80, 443 and 81.
 Go to the [official Nginx Proxy Manager documentation](https://nginxproxymanager.com/guide/#quick-setup) for installation instructions.

 You will also need a FQDN (Fully Qualified Domain Name) pointing to your server.
 You can use a service like [Cloudflare](https://www.cloudflare.com/) to get a domain.